aimusubi/aimusubi/docs/installation_docker.md

 ---

+### Bring the stack up (only needed if restarting later)

+The bootstrap automatically starts the entire stack.
+If you reboot or want to restart the services:

 # 6. Start the Stack
 ```bash
 cd ~/aimusubi-stack
 docker compose up -d
 ```
 Check container status:

 ```bash